MicrosoftDocs/WSL/WSL/disk-space.md

       The filesystem on /dev/sdb is now 78643200 (4k) blocks long.
       ```

+The virtual drive (ext4.vhdx) for this Linux distribution has now successfully been expanded to the new size.

 > [!IMPORTANT]
-> We recommend that you do not modify, move, or access the WSL related files located inside of your AppData folder using Windows tools or editors.
+> We recommend that you do not modify, move, or access the WSL related files located inside of your `AppData` folder using Windows tools or editors.
 Doing so could cause your Linux distribution to become corrupted.
-If you would like to access your Linux files from Windows, that is possible via the path `\\wsl$\<distroName>\`.
+If you would like to access your Linux files from Windows, that is possible via the path `\\wsl$\<distribution-name>\`.
 Open your WSL distribution and enter `explorer.exe .` to view that folder.
 To learn more, see the blog post: [Accessing Linux files from Windows](https://devblogs.microsoft.com/commandline/whats-new-for-wsl-in-windows-10-version-1903/#accessing-linux-files-from-windows).

 ## How to repair a VHD mounting error